BartleyR/dotfiles/README.md

 - `config/.exports.local`: [optional] Contains local configuration paths and variables that should not be synced across machines

 ## Dotfiles
+Dotfiles are organized into folders based on where the files live in the OS.
+For example, files in the `home` folder live inside the `$HOME` directory on the OS.

 - `home/.aliases`: Contains aliases that are sourced in `.zshrc`
 - `home/.functions`: Contains functions that are sourced in `.zshrc`
 - `home/.vimrc`: Configuration file for VIM